kunukn/react-collapse/README.md

 # Design goals

 - let the browser handle the animation using CSS transition
+- minimal in file size
-- minimalistic - only have a Collapse component which updates on isOpen props
+- minimalistic API - only have a Collapse component which updates on isOpen props
 - flexible - provide your own markup, styling and easing
 - interruptible - can be reversed during movement
-- simple api with onChange event hook
 - inert - when collapsed you should tab over the collapsed component
-- minimal in file size
 - availability - from cdn or npm install

 # This was created with heavy inspiration from